turingschool/backend-curriculum-site/module4/lessons/fe_dev_tool_debugging.md

 The front-end languages (HTML, CSS and JavaScript) are run entirely in the browser, so the technique for troubleshooting broken code can happen in many places.
 Luckily, modern browsers are aware of this and give us a collection of advanced tools to help us debug.

 ### Developer Tools
-One of the first tools you should familiarize yourself with when doing front-end development are the built-in browser [DevTools](https://developer.chrome.com/devtools).
-Though you can explore the browser DevTools on any webpage, we'll be using a simple expense tracking application to demonstrate how to use the DevTools.
+One of the first tools you should familiarize yourself with when doing front-end development are the built-in browser [DevTools](https://developer.chrome.com/devtools), which can be used to explore any webpage.

 #### Accessing DevTools
+First, open up your favorite website - preferably something that you imagine has a lot of traffic and/or is making a lot of requests (NYTimes and CNN are great for this exercise if you don't have a favorite).

 To open developer tools in Chrome:
   - Mac: `Cmd` + `Opt` + `i`
   - (or) Right click on the browser window and select `inspect`